Toward Generative Quantum Utility via Correlation-Complexity Map: Quantifying IQP compatibility and beyond-pairwise dependence

 Consequently, by defining the total variation distance $\mathrm{TV}(m,b)=\tfrac12\sum_k |m_k-b_k|$, and applying the Cauchy--Schwarz inequality,

 where we have used $\sum_k b_k = 1$.
 It follows that

 We obtain the total variation bound of our correlation indicator $I_{\text{QCLI}}$:

 This relation provides an interpretable link between the spectral and probabilistic distances: the square root dependence implies that datasets with moderately $I_{\text{QCLI}}$ already deviate significantly from binomial randomness in total variation.
-In other words, $I_{\text{QCLI}}$ quantifies how much of the empirical correlation structure cannot be explained by low-order i.i.d.\ noise, serving as a ``quantum-likeness'' measure of the data’s parity spectrum.
-High values of $I_{\text{QCLI}}$ correspond to spectra exhibiting strong constructive or destructive interference patterns that are naturally compatible with IQP-type output structures, while small values indicate that the dataset remains close to the classical combinatorial baseline.
+In other words, $I_{\text{QCLI}}$ quantifies how much of the empirical correlation structure cannot be explained by low-order i.i.d.\ noise, serving as a ``quantum-likeness'' measure of the data’s parity spectrum. {We use ``likeness'' operationally: $I_{\text{QCLI}}$ measures deviation from a binomial Walsh-order null in a way motivated by IQP parity interference.
+It should not be interpreted as a certificate that a distribution is quantum-generated.} High values of $I_{\text{QCLI}}$ correspond to spectra exhibiting strong constructive or destructive interference patterns that are naturally compatible with IQP-type output structures, while small values indicate that the dataset remains close to the classical combinatorial baseline.
 Because of its bounded and scale-free nature, $I_{\text{QCLI}}$ thus provides a universal, dimension-agnostic indicator of how well a dataset aligns with the inductive bias of IQP circuits.